mikejohnson51/HydroData/README.md

 ## Documentation

-In addition to standard R documentation using `?`, we have an extensive documention and examples page [here](http://mikejohnson51.github.io/HydroData).
+In addition to standard R documentation using `?`,  there is an extensive documention and examples page [here](http://mikejohnson51.github.io/HydroData).
 Please feel free to use [Github issues](https://github.com/mikejohnson51/HydroData/issues) to file bug reports or feature requests.